-Cognition, language and concepts, models of categorization, comprehension and use of reference, word meaning, the relation to language to thought.
+Cognition, language and concepts, models of categorization, comprehension and use of reference, word meaning, the relation to language to thought, the psychology of sustainability.

 Current projects include testing theories of naming and categorization by assessing the relation of similarity to naming; by studying how names are selected for unfamiliar objects in a referential communication task; by studying how names are assigned to familiar objects in English by non-native speakers of English; and by examining the structure of categories defined by verbs.